-Fatih Tutak: bringing his creative Turkish cuisine to Asia
+Fatih Tutak: bringing his creative cuisine back from Asia to Turkey

 - Innovative Turkish cuisine

 - n°43 at Fifty Best Restaurant Award Asia in 2018